Cimbrian language: Grammar and orthography

-Morphology, syntax, other
+Morphology and syntax

 Nouns in Cimbrian, as in German and other German dialects, have three genders - masculine, feminine and neuter.
 Cimbrian makes use of the nominative, dative, and accusative cases.
 The genitive case was formerly used but has now been replaced by the dative + vo ('of'), a similar case which can also be seen in modern German.
 Cimbrian nouns inflect for gender, case, and number, usually keeping the same patterns for even Italian loanwords ending in -a, - o, and -e.
 Nouns also have forms for diminutives.
 Cimbrian articles (both definite and indefinite) have long and short forms depending on stress.
 Examples of Cimbrian noun inflection (with long articles and German counterparts) can be seen below.
 The letter å denotes open back unrounded vowel.